jmd-dk/url-shortener/README.md

 This Python project implements URL shortening as a web service, using the [Tornado](https://www.tornadoweb.org/) framework.

-In an effort to scale the service, it utilizes cuncurrency at both the asyncio and multiprocessing level.
+In an effort to scale the service, it utilizes concurrency at both the asyncio and multiprocessing level.

 The service maps arbitrary URLs to short URLs, which are kept in